Autism (ASD) Assessment & Multisensory Learning Support in Belfield

 Within our learning spaces, we offer a multitude of engaging hands-on materials that go beyond conventional paper and pen activities.
 We are cognizant of the stress that schooling can impose on students with learning difficulties and disabilities.
 At Neurosensory, our approach is designed to remove the fear of failure and cultivate a positive mindset.
 We acknowledge the limitations of concentration and advocate for short breaks accompanied by movement to rejuvenate the mind.
 By fostering interactivity and creativity in our lessons, we facilitate improved retention of skills and information for our students.

-We treat everyone who comes to our services as a ‘whole person’, building social awareness and language development seamlessly into the sessions.
-Our online ASD option ensures that students with autism and other disorders can still access appropriate interventions from the comfort of their home.
+We view every individual who seeks our services as a ‘whole person,’ and we integrate social awareness and language development seamlessly into our sessions.
+Our online ASD option ensures that students with autism and other disorders can access appropriate interventions from the comfort of their own homes.

-Should you or a loved one require learning assistance due to an autism diagnosis, our dedicated autism tutors are here and eager to assist.
+If you or a loved one require some learning assistance as a result of an autism diagnosis, our autism tutors are ready and waiting to help.

 Adult autism assessment Belfield